arofiqimaulana/Databases-for-Analytics/README.md

 (SELECT
 	p.name,
 	COUNT(p.id) AS total_produk
+FROM tblproducts p
+GROUP BY p.name
-FROM tblproducts p) AS mytable
+) AS mytable
 WHERE total_produk > 50
 ```